domenicomazza/HSP/README.md

 - **Followable section links** to guide a reader to a specific element in the document (just right click and 'Copy Link' for any link)
 - **Bibliography item A-Z sorting and organisation** which makes links clickable with special recognition of YouTube and Vimeo links
 - **Automatic cross-reference formatting** for section headings, bibliography items, figures and tables—just give your anchor an internal link
-- **Print ready PDF formatting and automatic heading bookmarks** not supported by web browsers, but accessible via [Prince](https://www.princexml.com) which leverages [CSS Paged Media](https://www.w3.org/TR/css-page-3/)
+- **Automatic lists** - **Print ready PDF formatting and automatic heading bookmarks** not supported by web browsers, but accessible via [Prince](https://www.princexml.com) which leverages [CSS Paged Media](https://www.w3.org/TR/css-page-3/)

+## Demos

+Two demos are included in the `/demo` directory:
+- `/demo/exegesis`: a [PhD exegesis](https://domenicomazza.github.io/HSP/demo/exegesis/) with all features in action
+- `/demo/exhibition`: a [PhD exhibition documentation](https://domenicomazza.github.io/HSP/demo/exhibition/) with an emphasis on multimedia

 ## Recommendations